Install: TruSTAR for IBM QRadar

-- Create a TruSTAR Station account tied to that QRadar integration email address.
+- Create a user account in the TruSTAR Web App tied to that QRadar integration email address.
 You will need access to that email account so you can open the account verification email TruSTAR Station will send to it.
-Your Qradar instance will use this Station account’s API credentials.
+Your Qradar instance will use this account’s API credentials.

 - Check that the TruSTAR URL https://station.trustar.co is not blocked in your firewall or proxy rules.